 Learn how you can set-up motion capture (mocap) in High Fidelity using Vive trackers.

 This page guides you through the process of configuring and calibrating Vive trackers for motion capture (mocap) in High Fidelity.
-Even if you only have one HTC Vive Tracker, you can use it to control your Avatar!
+Even if you only have one HTC Vive Tracker, you can use it to control your Avatar or even attach it to an object like a guitar!

 You will need to purchase Vive trackers to set-up a mocap system for yourself in High Fidelity.
-Depending on what kind of motion capture you’re looking for, the number of trackers needed differ.
+If you bought a Vive Pro, you can use up to 4 lighthouses for better tracking, other wise the Vive with the standard two light houses will also provide good support.
+Depending on what kind of motion capture you’re looking for, the number of trackers needed differs.

 To use the trackers, you need to strap them on to different parts of your body.
 You can purchase straps of different lengths for different purposes from here: